Rabbit Control Program

 - Where appropriate, fence the perimeter of your property to stop rabbits accessing your property;

 - Do not feed feral rabbits.
-This can also attracts other vermin and may cause animal and human health risk.
+This can also attract other vermin and may cause animal and human health risk.